RajeshSivanesan/Handling-of-Promises-on-Streaming-Data/README.md

 2) This approach is like, we will have access to the length of the data going to be streamed, use a simple counter and compare at each moment and when its the last invoke the final callback

+To elaborate the differences, have added both approaches in the same file

+To run, run server using node server.js

+And then run node index.js

 This can be extended for Async await too.

+Note: For sample, have used a csv of 10 rows with 6 columns of data